 Dental Complaints; is there an alternative to litigation?

 If all reasonable attempts to resolve the complaint internally have been exhausted, then dentists should be signposting other, objective complaints handling services.
-This not only assists the parties in moving forward from sometimes intransigent positions, it avoids patients turning immediately to lawyer for advice on resolution.
+This not only assists the parties in moving forward from sometimes intransigent positions, but it also avoids patients turning to lawyers for advice on resolution.

 Complaints about NHS treatment

 Every NHS practice must have a copy of the NHS complaints policy and must provide it to a patient if a complaint has been made regarding NHS treatment provided.
 Patients should also be advised that help is available to them via the NHS Complaints Advocacy Service.